hyoin-an/DQP/README.md

 *	Nonparametric model for sigma_x with a log-normal proposal with dependence

-### ver2.0 One-dimensional DQP with linear interpolation
+### ver 2.
+One-dimensional DQP with linear interpolation

 ##### Log-linear modeling for sigma_x
 * One-dimensional DQP